Lukasz13866417/SymbolicGrid/README.md

 When you're done using a specific instance of `GridCreator`, call `destroy()` on it!
 The class uses preallocation in its data structures to optimize performance by increasing **cache locality, reducing allocations and garbage collector usage**.
 If the preallocated pool of memory runs out, it will resize.
 Calling `destroy()` allows the memory to be reused.
 Not doing so may cause extra resizings.
 You are welcome to adjust the preallocated memory size in the code.
 A smaller preallocation size introduces minimal overhead while maintaining a logarithmic number of resizings.

 ## Future Enhancements
+The most important and challenging functionality has been achieved.
+Here are things that can be added too:
 - **Freeing Segments:**
   Allow users to make segments *free* again, with the same time complexity as current queries.